iotaledger/streams/documentation/docs/libraries/rust/getting_started.md

 cargo new PROJECT_NAME
 ```

-Change to the project folder and add the following dependencies to your `Cargo.toml` file:
+Create two of these Rust projects, one for the author and one for the subscriber, and add the following dependencies to both their `Cargo.toml` files:

 ```toml
 tokio = { version = "1.5.0", features = ["full"] }